ChatKitty/chatkitty-api-docs/source/javascript/index.html.md

 }
 ```

-Get channels the current user can join, becoming a member, by calling the `ChatKitty.getJoinableChannels()`
+Get channels the current user can join, becoming a member, by calling the `ChatKitty.getChannels({ joinable: true })`
 method.

 ## Getting a channel